Edward Hospital: History

-Merger with Elmhurst Memorial Hospital and NorthShore University Health System, 2013 - today

-In 2013, Edward Hospital merged with Elmhurst Memorial Hospital to create a new healthcare system called Edward-Elmhurst Health.

 In 2018, Edward-Elmhurst Health announced that it had overestimated its revenues by $92 million over several years.
 After revealing the error, CEO Mary Lou Mastro stated that the hospital system had made corrections to its accounting systems.

 Edward Hospital was ranked the #8 hospital in Illinois and in the Chicago region by U.S. News & World Report in their 2021 Best Hospitals rankings.

-In 2022, Edward-Elmhurst and NorthShore University HealthSystem merged to form Endeavor Health, creating the third-largest health system in Illinois, with 9 hospitals.